Alumni Volunteer Opportunities

 November 10 (Rutgers' Charter Day)

 Looking for a way to give back and fight hunger in New Jersey?
 Enjoy working as a team?
 Like organizing events and charity runs?
-Joining the Run for RAH committee might be for you!
-The Rutgers Homecoming Run for RAH 5K charity race just finished its fourth year and we are looking for energetic Rutgers alumni with creative ideas and an interest in community service, charity runs, events, marketing, and/or health and nutrition to join the planning committee.
+Join the Run for RAH committee!
+The Rutgers Homecoming Run for RAH 5K charity race is in its 7th year and we are looking for energetic Rutgers alumni with creative ideas and an interest in community service, charity runs, events, marketing, and/or health and nutrition to join the planning committee.
+For more information, email Cassie Kingsbury at email@example.com.

 The Run for RAH supports Rutgers Against Hunger, a universitywide initiative working to address the issues of hunger across the state of New Jersey.
-For more information on Rutgers Against Hunger click the link here http://rah.rutgers.edu/overview.
+For more information on Rutgers Against Hunger, visit rah.rutgers.edu/overview.

 The Rutgers Gardens is a world of flowering trees, shrubs, annuals, and perennials that is located right in the heart of New Jersey on the G.H.
 Cook Campus at Rutgers University.
 Encompassing over 50 acres, the gardens offer plants, events, and opportunities for all.
 For years the gardens have been called one of the best-kept secrets in New Jersey, a statement that we will soon change.

-The volunteer opportunities are vast and include but are not limited to event committees, children’s programs, farm market, garden stewards, gift shop, greenhouse volunteers, office assistant, and tour docents.
-For additional information and to view the upcoming volunteer trainings, go to Rutgers Gardens or contact MaryAnne McMillan email@example.com.
+The volunteer opportunities are vast and include but are not limited to event committees, children’s programs, the farm market, garden stewardship, gift shop volunteers, greenhouse volunteers, office assistants, and tour docents.
+For additional information and to view the upcoming volunteer trainings, go to Rutgers Gardens or contact MaryAnne McMillan firstname.lastname@example.org.

 The Jane Voorhees Zimmerli Art Museum